-For the years ended December 31, 2021 and 2020

-(Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)
+For the years ended For the years ended December 31, 2022 and 2021 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

 (1) Company history

 UNION INSURANCE CO., LTD. (the "Company") was founded on February 20, 1963 and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is 12th Floor, No. 219, Sec.
 4, Zhongxiao E. Road, Taipei, Taiwan, R.O.C.
 The Company are primarily engaged in underwriting of fire, marine, automobile, engineering, liability and accident insurance, reinsurance, insurance businesses entrusted by other companies, performing a variety of investments and other businesses in accordance with the regulations.